neomutt/neomutt.github.io/_contrib/useful-programs.md

   server IMAP stores to track changes as they happen.
 * [muttzilla](https://sourceforge.net/projects/muttzilla/) -- make Mutt your
   mail reader in Netscape or Mozilla.
 Unmaintained.
+* [vkhal](https://github.com/nofeed/vkhal/) -- can display calendar items and
+  import them into khal

 ## Vim Plugins